 Many dog trainers tout the power of special food rewards when training our four-legged friends using positive reinforcement - and cheese is often one of them.
 But even though it's often used as a training tool, many pet owners may wonder if cheese is something that their dog should have on a regular basis.
+The answer is no - not on a regular basis.
+This type of reward should be reserved for special situations.

 Can Dogs Eat Cheese?